 Fred Salsbury (Physics): Molecular dynamics, protein dynamics and function, electrostatic and solvent models, structural modeling of proteins and protein-DNA complexes, electronic structure

-Stan Thomas (Computer Science): Database systems, neural networks, computer science education
+Stan J. Thomas (Computer Science): Database theory, extracting information from data, and computer science education.

 William Turkett (Computer Science): Probabilistic reasoning, machine learning, bioinformatics, multiagent systems